sheenanick/to-do-list-app/README.md

 ## Running / Development

-* Create a virtual device in Android studio and run the application
+* Create a virtual device in Android Studio and run the application
-* Or connect an android device to your computer and run the application on the device
+* Or connect an Android device to your computer and run the application on the device

 ## Support and Contact Details